Elasa03/Video_Game_Consultant/README.md

 - **OpenAI's GPT-4:** Generates personalized game recommendations based on user inputs.
 - **Dynamic Query Crafting:** The app constructs a detailed query to ensure relevant and engaging results.

+note: The APP name is vide Video Game Recommendor, The code name is video_game_Consultan
 ---

 ### ** For The Future **